 NREL works with national and international industry leaders to develop consensus-based characterization and testing protocols for renewable-based electrolyzers and to compare the performance of electrolyzers from various manufacturers.

 Based on actual operational data from wind farms, photovoltaic cells, and projected load-shifting, these test protocols apply to electrolyzer operation under varying-input power conditions.

 NREL uses the protocols to test on-site electrolyzers.
 Specific performance measures include the purity of hydrogen at low power and the long-term effects of variable power operation on electrolyzer system and stack efficiency.

-NREL's renewable electrolysis research is conducted at the Energy Systems Integration Laboratory at the Energy Systems Integration Facility as well as the Distributed Energy Resources Test Facility at the National Wind Technology Center.
+NREL's renewable electrolysis research is conducted at the Energy Systems Integration Laboratory at the Energy Systems Integration Facility.